It has three spinoff channels, and one podcast:

 - Ellen first appeared on the channel playing Rise of the Tomb Raider co-op with Andy several weeks before Outside Xtra was announced, while Ellen was still part of Xbox On.

-- Rob Pearson from PlayStation Access made a quick cameo in the video about weird game cameos.
+- Rob Pearson from PlayStation Access made a quick cameo on two separate occasions; in a video about weird game cameos, and in this video about characters being good at sniping.

 - Whenever they're doing a Let's Play of a military-themed game (such as Battlefield 1) and screw up in a humiliating fashion, the player (usually either Mike or Andy) will often quip "And that was my war."